-- 7. (1) Overtime remunerations shall be paid to- - (a) every worker employed for five days or less per working week for all time worked in excess of 9 hours on any working day during such week; - (b) every worker employed on a six-day working week for all time worked in excess of 8 hours on any working day during such week, public holidays; and - (c) every watchman employed on a six-day week for all time worked in excess of 8 hours on any working day and for all time worked on the rostered day-off. - (2) The remuneration payable under the provisions of sub-paragraph (1) shall in the case of paid public holidays be in addition to that payable under paragraph 5. - (3) The rate of remuneration payable for overtime worked by workers in sub-paragraphs (1) (a) and (b) shall be- - (a) on weekdays, one and one-half times the worker's normal hourly rate of pay for the first two hours and thereafter at twice the worker's normal hourly rate of pay; - (b) on pubic holidays, twice the worker's normal hourly rate of pay. - (4) At least four hours overtime pay at the rate specified in sub-paragraph 3(b) shall be paid in respect of any overtime on public holidays.
+7.-(1) Overtime remuneration shall be paid to-

+- (a) every worker employed for five days or less per working week for all time worked in excess of 9 hours on any working day during such week; - (b) every worker employed on a six-day working week for all time worked in excess of 8 hours on any working day during such week, public holidays; and - (c) every watchman employed on a six-day week for all time worked in excess of 8 hours on any working day and for all time worked on the rostered day-off.

+(2) The remuneration payable under the provisions of sub-regulation (1) shall in the case of paid public holidays be in addition to that payable under regulation 5.

+(3) The rate of remuneration payable for overtime worked by workers in sub-regulation (1)(a) and (b) shall be-

+- (a) on weekdays, one and one-half times the worker's normal hourly rate of remuneration for the first two hours and thereafter at twice the worker's normal hourly rate of remuneration; - (b) on public holidays, twice the worker's normal hourly rate of remuneration.

-Provided that in the case of emergency which could not have been controlled or foreseen, and which is not of a regular periodical nature, where no notice has been given by the employer on a day previous to the said emergency, at least two hours overtime pay shall be paid.
+(4) At least 4 hours overtime remuneration at the rate specified in sub-regulation (3)(b) shall be paid in respect of any overtime on public holidays, provided that in the case of emergency which could not have been controlled or foreseen, and which is not of a regular periodical nature, where no notice has been given by the employer on a day previous to the said emergency, at least 2 hours overtime remuneration shall be paid.